KathyReid/pivotsummit-2016/transcript.md

 SLIDE: ALIEN

 So, over the next 30 minutes, I'll be leading us on a *mission*.
-A mission to learn, to explore, understand, and hopefully tame, jobs of the future.
+A mission to learn, to explore, understand, and hopefully learn to engage with these alien jobs of the future.

 SLIDE: MISSION